 Resilience in Neurosurgery

-Embarking on, completing a neurosurgery residency and practicing as a neurosurgeon are not for the weak of heart.
+Embarking on a neurosurgery residency and practicing as a neurosurgeon are not for the weak of heart.
 The immense demands of a residency and career in neurosurgery come with vast mental, physical, and emotional strains.
-Acknowledgement of the pressures on the individual is essential to appropriately manage a career that often includes maladaptive responses such as burnout.
+Acknowledgement of the pressures on the individual is essential for appropriately managing a career that often includes maladaptive responses such as burnout.

 Acknowledgement of stressors and burnout is an essential step toward developing appropriate coping and management mechanisms.
-In this article, I will overview the major stressors affecting neurosurgical residents during daily patient care.
+In this article, I overview the major stressors that affect neurosurgical residents during daily patient care.
 To appropriately manage these stressors, the resident must develop resilience.
-Many of these principles apply to the practicing neurosurgeon as well.
+Many of these principles apply to practicing neurosurgeons as well.

 Categorically, these stressors include patient, technical, and team factors, time and efficiency demands, equipment problems, distractions, and personal problems.